About GIS at NREL

 All information in GIS is linked to a spatial reference used to store and access data.
 GIS data layers can be recombined or manipulated and analyzed with other layers of information.
 The GIS allows researchers to identify relationships between features, within a common layer or across layers and data can be queried or manipulated based on tabular and/or spatial characteristics.

-For more information about our services, NREL staff should contact a member of the GIS team.
-If you are not staff, please see the tools and dynamic maps and data resources pages that we have available to assist your needs.
+For more information about our services, NREL staff should contact a member of the Team.
+You can also review the tools and dynamic maps and data resources pages to see what we currently have available to assist your needs.